Rutherford Alcock: Service in Japan (1858–64)

 In those days, foreign residents in Japan faced some danger, with noticeable Japanese hostility to foreigners (sonnō jōi).
 In 1860, Alcock's native interpreter was murdered at the gate of the legation, and in the following year the legation was stormed by a group of ronin from the fiefdom of Mito-han, whose attack was repulsed by Alcock and his staff.

 In September 1860 he became the first non-Japanese to climb Mount Fuji.

 From March 1862 to March 1864, Alcock was on leave in England.

 Service in China (1865–69)

 Shortly after these events he returned to England on leave in March 1862, and was replaced in Japan by Colonel Neale.
-Alcock had already been made a Commander of the Bath (CB) (1860).
-In 1862 he was made a Knight of the same order (KCB), and in 1863 received an honorary Doctorate of Laws from Oxford University.
+Alcock had already been made a Companion of the Bath (CB) (1860).
+In 1862 he was made a Knight Commander of the same order (KCB), and in 1863 received an honorary Doctorate of Laws from Oxford University.

 In 1864, he returned to Japan, and after a year's further residence he was transferred to Peking, where he represented the British government until 1869, when he retired.